min2ha/ukwa-site/content/target/68145/index.en.md

   "subject": "Brexit"
 }

-# Independent: There's still time to stop Brexit – here's how

 Argues that Brexit is not inevitable.
 The most realistic path to stop Brexit is to get a “people’s vote” on the deal that Theresa May negotiates – and then win that vote.